-Shareholders can request that printed copies of the Meeting Materials be sent to them by postal delivery at no cost to them up to one year from the date of the filing of this Circular on SEDAR.
+Shareholders can request that printed copies of the Meeting Materials be sent to them by postal delivery at no cost to them up to one year from the date of the filing of this Circular on SEDAR+.

-Registered shareholders may make their request by contacting Paul Morris, our Director, Investor Relations, at 1.844.306.8827 or by e-mail: info@firstmininggold.com.
+Registered shareholders may make their request by contacting Paul Morris, Director, Investor Relations, at 1.844.306.8827 or by e-mail: info@firstmininggold.com.

-Non-registered shareholders may make their request online at www.proxyvote.com or by telephone at 1.877.907.7643 (North America) or Direct: 1.303.562.9305 (English) or 1.303.562.9306 (French) (outside of North America) by entering the 16-digit control number located on their voting instruction form and following the instructions provided.
+Non-registered shareholders may make their request online at www.proxyvote.com or by telephone Toll Free at 1.877.907.7643 (North America) by entering the 16-digit control number located on their voting instruction form and following the instructions provided.
+If a non-registered shareholder does not have a control number, please call 1.303.562.9305 (English) or 1.303.562.9306 (French).

-To receive the Meeting Materials in advance of the proxy deposit deadline date and the date of the Meeting, First Mining must receive requests for printed copies of the Meeting Materials at least seven business days in advance of the proxy deposit deadline date and time.
+To receive the Meeting Materials in advance of the proxy deposit deadline date and the date of the Meeting, First Mining must receive requests for printed copies of the Meeting Materials at least ten business days in advance of the proxy deposit deadline date and time.